-Departmental Work.
+Departmental and Independent Work.
 All students are required to declare a field of concentration and to complete at least eight courses in their department.
-Students may substitute courses from related fields for one or more of the required departmental courses.
 Students are limited to 12 one-term courses — plus independent work — in a given department within the normal course load.

 In the junior and senior years, all A.B. students must complete independent work under the guidance of a faculty member.
-Such work usually consists of two essays in the junior year and a thesis in the senior year.
+Such work consists of either one or two essays in the junior year and a thesis in the senior year.

 Honors.
 Honors, high honors or highest honors are awarded at graduation.
 They are determined by the department of concentration based on grades received in departmental courses, independent work and the senior departmental examination.

 Advanced Placement.
 Through the Advanced Placement tests, Princeton recognizes college-level academic work done by students before they begin college.
 Students may use Advanced Placement credit to enroll in advanced courses or earn advanced standing.
 Advanced Placement cannot be used to make up course deficiencies, reduce the course load during a given semester, reduce the number of courses needed for graduation, or fulfill distribution or writing requirements.

 Advanced Standing.
 A.B. and B.S.E. candidates with the appropriate number of Advanced Placement units are eligible to apply for one full year or one semester of advanced standing as described in the Undergraduate Announcement.

 University Scholar.
 The University Scholar Program is designed for a small number of students with outstanding and demonstrated talent in an academic or creative area that cannot be pursued within the confines of the regular curriculum.